Main Menu 1

 Roofs are flat slabs, typically with enclosed structural members and feature little to no overhang unless incorporating a covered entry or utilization as a sunshade.
 Below the roof plane, many Pacific Northwest examples utilized exposed wooden beams.

-Builders referred to the Miesian style as the “horizontal look” where designs emphasized shadow lines that could be created by the use of a continuous foundation; sometimes recessed to create a look of a floating cantilevered structure (a la the Farnsworth House), other times flesh with the exterior walls to anchor the building solidly to the ground (a la the Lemke House, Mededith Hall, Carr Memorial Chapel, and ITT Campus).
+Builders referred to the Miesian style as the “horizontal look” where designs emphasized shadow lines that could be created by the use of a continuous foundation; sometimes recessed to create a look of a floating cantilevered structure (a la the Farnsworth House).
+Other times exterior walls to the ground anchor the building solidly to the earth (a la the Lemke House, Mededith Hall, Carr Memorial Chapel, and ITT Campus).

 Miesian interior spaces are usually left open with few constraints on how they could be used, creating what Mies called “universal space” i.e. adaptable spaces.
-On the residential side, the style took a big blow when the editor of House Beautiful, Elizabeth Gordon, wrote a scathing editorial about the Farnsworth House called "The Threat to the Next America."
-Quickly, the style fell out of favor for mainstream American households, but it remained popular as a commercial style into the 1970s.
-Examples however can found as late as the 1990.
+Ofter the structural commponents of the building are left exposed.
+On the residential side, the style took a big blow when the editor of House Beautiful, Elizabeth Gordon, wrote a scathing editorial about the Farnsworth House in which she called it "The Threat to the Next America."
+The style never went mainstreme for domestic use, but it remained popular as a commercial style into the 1970s.
+Examples however can found as late as the 1990s.

 WA State Examples: